timsully/JavaScript-Practice-Problems/README.md

 # JavaScript-Practice-Problems
 Repo containing problems I tackle while learning JavaScript.
+Also, a list of definitions on JavaScript syntax to refer back to as I build my arsenal of code.

 ###### What is a subtype?